MuhammadSaif700/Weather-logger/README.md

-# ☁️ Weather Onchain Logger with AI
+#  Weather  Logger with AI

-**A weather logging application with intelligent AI features**

-## 🌟 Overview
+##  Overview
-Weather Onchain Logger allows you to:

-- Get real-time weather updates for any city.
-- Receive AI-generated predictions, clothing tips, and activity ideas based on current conditions.
-- Analyze weather trends with interactive charts that show temperature and precipitation patterns.
+Weather logger is a web-based application that helps users check the weather of any city.
+The weatherlogger also provides an AI assistant that helps users get recommendations about the weather.
+Another valuable thing is that users can see the weather in graph patterns, which helps users to be aware of the weather.
 ---

-## ✨ Key Features
+##  Key Features

-### 🌍 Real-Time Weather Data
-- OpenWeatherMap API
-- City search with autocomplete
-- Temperature, humidity, pressure, wind & icons

-### 🤖 AI Weather Assistant

-- Predictions & activity suggestions
-- Clothing recommendations
-- Ask any weather-related questions
+- It provides the temperature of any city.

----
+- It provides AI recommendations for users.
+- It provides weather patterns.

-## 🛠️ Technology Stack
+##  Technology Stack

 ### Frontend

 - HTML
 - CSS

-- TailwindCSS
+### Backend

-- Chart.js
+- Solidity
 - JS
-### APIs
+- node

+## API

-- OpenWeatherMap, Geolocation API
+- Openweathermap API

----

-## 🚀 Getting Started
+##  Getting Started

 ### Prerequisites
 - Node.js